onyx-platform/onyx/doc/user-guide/scheduling.md

 To use, set `:task-scheduler` in `submit-job` to `:onyx.task-scheduler/balanced`.

-**Task Completion**

-When a task is complete, this scheduler moves all peers executing that task and balanced assigns them, starting with the first incomplete task. the workflow for a specific job.
-As peers become available, this scheduler assigns tasks to peers in a rotating order.
-For example, if a workflow has a topological sort of tasks A, B, C, and D, and task A completes, this scheduler assigns each peer *from the completed task* to tasks B, C, D, B, C, D, ... and so on.

 **Peer Removal**

 If a peer fails, or is otherwise removed from the cluster, the Task scheduler defers to the Job scheduler to rebalance the cluster.
 If a new peer is added to this task as a result of a peer failing in another job, it is assigned the next task in the balanced sequence.